 EAST MOUNTAINS CAST-N-KNITS GUILD meets the 2nd Sunday of each month, from 2:30 to 4:30 pm, at East Mountain Unitarian Church.
 For a list of knitting groups around New Mexico, click here.

 ENCHANTED LACEMAKERS' GUILD meets on the first Sunday of the month, at 1:30 pm at member Charlene's home.
 Please contact her for directions at 505 266-8007, or firstname.lastname@example.org.
 The Enchanted Lacemakers' Guild is dedicated to Lacemaking, Lace Education, and Lace Collecting.
 Monthly meetings revolve around studying lace and its many techniques.
 We stage workshops and demonstrate our art at local museums, libraries and festivals.
 The guild sponsors programs, workshops, discussions, and sharing studies about lace, including bobbin lace, needlelace, tatting, knitted lace, crocheted lace, and various forms of embroidered laces.
-For more information, contact Barb, 505 281-3576 or email@example.com or visit our new website: enchantedlacemakers.org.
+For more information, contact Barb, 505 281-3576 or visit email@example.com.

 The EMBROIDERERS' GUILD OF AMERICA, INC. (EGA)